abkristanto/go-microservice/README.md

 ```bash
 make down
 ```
-This ensures that all Docker containers started by the project are fully stopped and cleaned up,
+This ensures that all Docker containers started by the project are fully stopped and cleaned up.

 ## Project Structure